Jacqueline F. Graham-Barnes

 The things you are passionate about are not random.
 They are your calling. -Fabienne Frederickson

 Jacqueline specializes in Suzuki piano pedagogy and early childhood education.
 Her main goal echoes that of Dr. Shinichi Suzuki....to mold individuals into sensitive and thoughtful human beings with "noble hearts".
 To achieve this, she turns to the healing and therapy of nature in her teaching approach.
 Her studio is nature-based, with many of the theory games, worksheets, and the atmosphere of her studio expressing the combination of her passion for teaching and nature.
+While students are studying Suzuki piano, they compose their own nature compositions demonstrating their understanding of theses studies in addition to their knowledge of various nature topics.

 Ms. Jacqui, as affectionately called by her piano students, is a member of the Suzuki Piano Basics Foundation, the Atlanta Area Suzuki Piano Association, and the founder of the Augusta Suzuki Association.
 She has been published twice in the National Guild of Piano Teachers, and in the Suzuki Piano Basics Foundation News.
 Her students have won piano competitions, National Guild awards, earned scholarships, have been featured in piano magazines and featured in TV news segments.
 They continue to participate in masterclasses and concerts in locations such as Atlanta, GA, Louisville, KY, Rochester, NY, and Matsumoto, Japan.